daegalus/csrd/content.en/02-creating-your-character/03-descriptor.md

 Your impulsiveness likely gets you into trouble.
 While others might take time to study the items they discover, you use such items without hesitation.
 After all, the best way to learn what something can do is to use it.
 When a cautious explorer might look around and check for danger nearby, you have to physically stop yourself from bulling on ahead.
 Why fuss around when the exciting thing is just ahead?

+{{< hint info >}}
-(Impulsive characters get into trouble.
+Impulsive characters get into trouble.
 That's their thing, and that's fine.
 But if you're constantly dragging your fellow PCs into trouble (or worse, getting them seriously hurt or killed), that will be annoying, to say the least.
 A good rule of thumb is that impulsiveness doesn't always mean a predilection for doing the wrong thing.
-Sometimes it's the urge to do the right thing.)
+Sometimes it's the urge to do the right thing.
+{{< /hint >}}

 You gain the following characteristics: